An under-appreciated use for XQuery: wrangling plain text

 One approach to this challenge would be to use find and replace.
 One of my colleagues tried this, using a tool at hand—Microsoft Word—and it required a 15-step set of find and replace routines, with manual corrections at many steps.
 Here is how we can use XQuery to accomplish the conversion a single step.
 We will write a series of functions that perform the following transformations on the original text:

-3. Take the new group/line tree, transform it into a TEI list/item tree
+elements, and recursively nest the group elements according to the indent levels - Take the new group/line tree, transform it into a TEI list/item tree

-Here is the first function, text-to-lines():
+Here is the first function, text-to-lines()

 declare function local:text-to-lines($text as xs:string) {